MykalMachon/mykal.codes/src/posts/tracking-popular-posts.md

 ### Updating NGINX

 Now that the app is up and running, let's expose it to the rest of the world.
 Since I use NGINX Proxy Manager (which is just a web GUI on top of NGINX) adding a new site is pretty dang easy.

-1. Login to your NGINX Proxy Manager site
-2. Create a new "host" and choose a domain name to use
-3. Point the host at the IP / Port of the new umami instance
-4. hit save
-5. tada
+See their docs for more info on how to use NGINX proxy manager to add a site.
+In my case, all I had to do was put in the subdomain I wanted to use ([stats.tbx.sh](https://stats.tbx.sh)) and select the IP and port of the app reachable from my network.

+I could have used any reverse proxy for this (Caddy, Apache, etc.), NGINX is just what I'm familiar with.

 ### Adding Umami to the site

+Adding umami to your site is the last step in actually collecting analytics.

 ## Working with the Umami API